 UN peace operations no longer only aim to keep the peace.
 UN peace operations also work to strengthen the peacebuilding capacity of conflict-affected communities.
 Yet the literature on UN operations has focused on peacekeeping troops' coercive capacity.
 We conducted an impact evaluation of the UN's largest peacebuilding operation, the US$ 44 million that the UN Peacebuilding Fund allocated to Burundi between 2007 and 2013.
 We find that UN peacebuilding effects men and women differently.
 Women are less likely to perceive community well-being and are less likely to attribute improvements to formal institutions.
 These findings identify the complex gender dynamics of community-based UN peacebuilding efforts.

 Who Cares?
-Atrocities and the Marketplace for International Social Media Attention
+Atrocities and the Marketplace for International Social Media Attention (with Lisa Hultman)

 Some violence against civilians, from mass killings to sexual violence, garner widespread international social media attention.
 Others do not.
 How do the global public’s perceptions of mass atrocities form, develop, and grow?
 We use over 100 million Twitter postings on violence against civilians in Afghanistan, Ethiopia, Myanmar, Nigeria, South Sudan, Sudan, Syria to answer this question.
 We examine what types of language and images used by activists, NGOs, and IGOs are most likely to be widely shared and which are likely to be adopted by Western social media users.
 Insight into which atrocities and narratives capture international attention is crucial to understanding why great powers and IGOs execute shaming campaigns, impose sanctions, and deploy peacekeepers.